russelltg/srt-rs/README.md

 # Structure

-This repository is structured into 3 crates:
+This repository is structured into 5 crates:
 * `srt-protocol`: State machines for the SRT protocol, with no dependencies on futures or tokio.
 Someday, I would like this to be a no-std crate.
 I expect this to have frequent breaking changes.
 * `srt-tokio`: Tokio elements written on top of the protocol, expected to be a relatively stable API.
 * `srt-transmit`: A srt-live-tranmsit replacement written ontop of `srt-tokio`
+* `srt-c`: Experimental C bindings to this crate, intended to be both API and ABI compatiable with the reference implementation
+* `srt-c-unittests`: The unit tests from the reference implementation that are ran against `srt-c`.
+Many of these do not pass yet.

 [codecov]: https://codecov.io/gh/russelltg/srt-rs
 [codecov badge]: https://codecov.io/gh/russelltg/srt-rs/branch/main/graph/badge.svg